tillkaeufer/chameleon_neural_network/README.md

 ...

 # Steps
-- Decide on  a dataset you want to anaylze.
+- Decide on a dataset you want to analyse.
 - Set up a notebook
 - Import the needed packages
-- Inport the data
+- Import the data
 - Scale your data
 - Import a ML technique and adjust it
-- Analyze the results
+- Analyse the results
 - Start playing with different settings and techniques to find the best results

 # Detailed Explanation